sean-smith/scale-out-computing-on-aws/docs/web-interface/manage-ldap-users.md

 ### Users
 #### Add users
 To create a new user, simply fill out the "Create New User" form.
 Select whether or not the user will be an admin by checking  =="Enable Sudo Access"== checkbox.
-If needed, you can also manually force UID and GID.
+If needed, you can also manually force UID/GID or choose a shell different than `/bin/bash`.

 ![](../imgs/user-2.png)